PetyaKatsarova/codam_42_cohort_24/pr_17_cpp03_rank_4/readme.md

 C++ - Module 03
 Inheritance
-Summary:
-This document contains the exercises of Module 03 from C++ modules.
-Version: 7.1
-Contents
-I Introduction 2
-II General rules 3
-III Exercise 00: Aaaaand...
-OPEN!
-6
-IV Exercise 01: Serena, my love!
-8
-V Exercise 02: Repetitive work 9
-VI Exercise 03: Now it’s weird!
-10
-VII Submission and Peer-Evaluation 12
-1
-Chapter I
-Introduction
-C++ is a general-purpose programming language created by Bjarne Stroustrup as an extension of the C programming language, or "C with Classes" (source: Wikipedia).
-The goal of these modules is to introduce you to Object-Oriented Programming.
-This will be the starting point of your C++ journey.
-Many languages are recommended to learn OOP, but we decided to choose C++ since it’s derived from your old friend C.
-Because this is a complex language, and in order to keep things simple, your code will comply with the C++98 standard.
-We are aware that modern C++ is very different in many aspects.
-So, if you want to become a proficient C++ developer, it’s up to you to go further after the 42 Common Core!
-2
-Chapter II
-General rules
-Compiling
-• Compile your code with c++ and the flags -Wall -Wextra -Werror
-• Your code should still compile if you add the flag -std=c++98 Formatting and naming conventions
-• The exercise directories will be named this way: ex00, ex01, ... , exn
-• Name your files, classes, functions, member functions and attributes as required in the guidelines.
-• Write class names in UpperCamelCase format.
-Files containing class code will always be named according to the class name.
-For instance:
-ClassName.hpp/ClassName.h, ClassName.cpp, or ClassName.tpp.
-Then, if you
-have a header file containing the definition of a class "BrickWall" standing for a brick wall, its name will be BrickWall.hpp.
-• Unless specified otherwise, every output message must end with a newline character and be displayed to the standard output.
-• Goodbye Norminette!
-No coding style is enforced in the C++ modules.
-You can follow your favorite one.
-But keep in mind that code your peer evaluators can’t understand is code they can’t grade.
-Do your best to write clean and readable code.
-Allowed/Forbidden
-You are not coding in C anymore.
-Time to C++!
-Therefore:
-• You are allowed to use almost everything from the standard library.
-Thus, instead of sticking to what you already know, it would be smart to use the C++-ish versions of the C functions you are used to as much as possible.
-• However, you can’t use any other external library.
-It means C++11 (and derived forms) and Boost libraries are forbidden.
-The following functions are forbidden
-too: *printf(), *alloc() and free().
-If you use them, your grade will be 0 and that’s it.
-3

 C++ - Module 03 Inheritance
 • Note that unless explicitly stated otherwise, the using namespace <ns_name> and friend keywords are forbidden.
 Otherwise, your grade will be -42.